-- Disclose information, the premature disclosure of which would significantly endanger the life of a person or the stability of a regulated (8) entity; and - (9) Specifically relate to the Interstate Commission's issuance of a subpoena, or its participation in a civil action or proceeding. - For every meeting closed pursuant to this provision, the Interstate (g) Commission's chief legal officer shall publicly certify that, in the officer's opinion, the meeting may be closed to the public and shall reference each relevant exemptive provision.
-The Interstate Commission shall keep minutes which shall fully and clearly describe all matters discussed in any meeting and shall provide a full and accurate summary of any actions taken and the reasons therefor, including a description of each of the views expressed on any item and the record of any recall vote (reflected in the vote of each member on the question).
-All documents considered in connection with any action shall be identified in such minutes. - The Interstate Commission shall collect standardized data concerning the interstate movement of offenders as directed through its bylaws and rules which shall specify the data to be collected, the means of collection, and data exchange and reporting requirements.

-Article VIII.
-Rule-making Functions of the Interstate Commission.

-- The Interstate Commission shall promulgate rules in order to effectively and (a) efficiently achieve the purposes of the compact including transition rules governing administration of the compact during the period in which it is being considered and enacted by the states. - (b) Rule making shall occur pursuant to the criteria set forth in this article and the bylaws and rules adopted pursuant thereto.
-Such rule making shall substantially conform to the principles of the federal Administrative Procedure Act, 5 U.S.C.S. section 551, et seq., and the Federal Advisory Committee Act, 5 U.S.C. § 1, et seq., as may be amended (hereinafter "APA").
-All rules and amendments shall become binding as of the date specified in each rule or amendment. - If a majority of the legislatures of the compacting states rejects a rule, by enactment of a statute or resolution in the same manner used to adopt the compact, then such rule shall have no further force and effect in any compacting state. - When promulgating a rule, the Interstate Commission shall: (d) - (1) Publish the proposed rule stating with particularity the text of the rule that is proposed and the reason for the proposed rule; - (2) Allow persons to submit written data, facts, opinions, and arguments, which information shall be publicly available; - Provide an opportunity for an informal hearing; and - (3) (4) Promulgate a final rule and its effective date, if appropriate, based on the rule-making record.
-Not later than 60 days after a rule is promulgated, any interested person may file a petition in the United States District Court for the District of Columbia or in the Federal District Court where the Interstate Commission's principle office is located for judicial review of such rule.
-If the court finds that the Interstate Commission's action is not supported by substantial evidence, (as defined in the APA), in the rule-making record, the court shall hold the rule unlawful and set it aside.
-Subjects to be addressed within 12 months after the first meeting must, at a minimum, include: - Notice to victims and opportunity to be heard; a. - Offender registration and compliance; b. - c. d.
-Violations/returns; - Transfer procedures and forms;
+Specifically relate to the Interstate Commission's issuance of a (9) 1 2 subpoena, or its participation in a civil action or proceeding.
+3 For every meeting closed pursuant to this provision, the Interstate 4 Commission's chief legal officer shall publicly certify that, in the officer's opinion, the 5 meeting may be closed to the public, and shall reference each relevant exemptive 6 provision.
+The Interstate Commission shall keep minutes which shall fully and clearly describe all matters discussed in any meeting and shall provide a full and accurate 7 8 summary of any actions taken, and the reasons therefor, including a description of each 9 of the views expressed on any item and the record of any recall vote (reflected in the 10 vote of each member on the question).
+All documents considered in connection with any action shall be identified in such minutes.
+11 12 The Interstate Commission shall collect standardized data concerning the interstate movement of offenders as directed through its bylaws and rules which shall 13 14 specify the data to be collected, the means of collection, and data exchange and 15 reporting requirements.
+16 17 Article VIII.
+18 Rule-making Functions of the Interstate Commission.
+19 20 The Interstate Commission shall promulgate rules in order to effectively and (a) 21 efficiently achieve the purposes of the compact including transition rules governing administration of the compact during the period in which it is being considered and 22 23 enacted by the states.
+24 (b) Rule making shall occur pursuant to the criteria set forth in this article and the bylaws and rules adopted pursuant thereto.
+Such rule making shall substantially 25 conform to the principles of the federal Administrative Procedure Act, 5 U.S.C.S.
+26 27 section 551 et seg., and the Federal Advisory Committee Act, 5 U.S.C.S. app.
+2, section 1 et seq., as may be amended (hereinafter "APA").
+All rules and amendments shall 28 29 become binding as of the date specified in each rule or amendment.
+30 If a majority of the legislatures of the compacting states rejects a rule, by enactment of a statute or resolution in the same manner used to adopt the compact, then 31 32 such rule shall have no further force and effect in any compacting state.
+33 When promulgating a rule, the Interstate Commission shall: (d) Publish the proposed rule stating with particularity the text of the rule 34 (1) 35 which is proposed and the reason for the proposed rule; Allow persons to submit written data, facts, opinions, and arguments, 36 (2) which information shall be publicly available; 37 Provide an opportunity for an informal hearing; and 38 (3) Promulgate a final rule and its effective date, if appropriate, based on 39 (4) the rule-making record.
+Not later than 60 days after a rule is 40 promulgated, any interested person may file a petition in the United located for judicial review of such rule.
+If the court finds that the